 The QCESC Awards pay tribute and recognize Engineering and Science Professionals whose exceptional achievements and outstanding contributions have made a lasting impact on technology, society, and their profession.
 This includes helping to promote and raise the awareness of STEM (Engineering, Science, Technology, and Mathematics) education and careers in our local communities including in our schools.

-Awards will be announced at the QCESC Annual STEM Celebration the evening of February 20, 2020.
+Awards will be announced at the QCESC Annual STEM Celebration the evening of February 20, 2020 at the Putnam Museum and Science Center in Davenport.

 Nominations submitted in a given year are active for two additional years (except if a Junior Engineer or Junior Scientist exceeds the age limit during this period).